uzairshahidgithub/File-Transfering-System-vOS1/README.md

     ```bash
     cd cpp_receiver
     ```
-2. Compile the server code.
-For example, using g++:
+2. Compile the server code:
     ```bash
     make
     ```
     *(The `-pthread` flag is good practice if you extend threading further, though `fork` is the primary concurrency model here for client handling)*